-- Generalized anxiety and stress reduction - We live in a stressful world and we rarely figure out ways to reign in that stress.
-But we know that chronic, long-term stress can cause cause some terrible problems - cancer, hypertension, strokes and heart attacks are but a short part of that list.
-Simple Heart Rate Variability (HRV) training - think meditation through a computer - can help you learn not only to be more mindful of your stress response but also how to control it.
-It's no wonder that HRV training has been shown to improve blood pressure, increase mood, reduce anxiety, improve performance in sports and cognition and so much more!
+- Generalized anxiety and stress reduction: We live in a stressful world and we rarely figure out ways to reign in that stress.
+But we know that chronic, long-term stress can cause some terrible problems — cancer, hypertension, strokes and heart attacks are but a short part of that list.
+Simple Heart Rate Variability (HRV) training — think meditation through a computer — can help you learn not only to be more mindful of your stress response but also how to control it.
+It's no wonder that HRV training has been shown to improve blood pressure, increase mood, reduce anxiety, improve performance in sports and cognition and more.
 By committing to HRV training for a few short months you can substantially change your wellbeing forever.

-- Peak performance - People are using neurofeedback and biofeedback to help with their golf game, improve the focus at work and increase their creativity.
-At Alternatives, we often see family members of clients begin practicing because they see the incredible impact the services can have.
+- Peak performance: People are using neurofeedback and biofeedback to help with their golf game, improve their focus at work and increase their creativity.
 It's been reported that the Italian soccer team uses it to optimize performance (and reduce brain trauma from headers) and actors and dancers can use certain protocols to improve their creative states while reducing anxiety.
 My favorite part of the peak performance application is that it moves us away from the idea that therapies must only be used to overcome problems.
-In reality, they are much better suited to preventing them in the first place!
+In reality, they are much better suited to preventing them in the first place.

 Biofeedback is an incredible tool that I predict will be gaining more and more popularity as the technology gets cheaper and more accessible.
 As it stands, most of it requires highly trained practitioners and some serious equipment (except for HRV training, which can be done relatively cheaply).

-I encourage everyone reading this to being trying some of these alternatives approaches to solving these ultra-common problems.
+I encourage everyone reading this to try some of these alternative approaches to solving these ultra-common problems.
 I didn't even address the migraine therapies and autism approaches, both of which are incredibly helpful when addressing these difficult issues.
-By incorporating biofeedback and neurofeedback into your life, not only will your quality of life likely improve but you will be putting yourself in less risk of overdoses, physical dependence on the drugs and more.
+By incorporating biofeedback and neurofeedback into your life, not only will your quality of life likely improve but you may be putting yourself at less risk of overdoses, physical dependence on drugs and more.